 Carbon-based binders consist of the very best parts of what a binder should be, without the drawbacks.
-They’re made of humic and fulvic acids.
 These nutrients come from soil-based microbes breaking down old vegetation, creating nutrient-rich “dirt.”
-A small portion of humic acid is fulvic acid.
-(72)
+(71)

 There’s nothing old-school or ordinary about carbon-based binders.
 Twelve key features of these binders include:

-Immune defense: Carbon-based binders provides antioxidants and helps naturally deter the growth of unwanted bacteria, viruses, and fungi.
-(76, 77, 78)
+Immune defense: Carbon-based binders provides antioxidants and helps naturally deter the growth of unwanted bacteria and fungi.
+(75, 76, 77)

 Natural Delivery: Carbon-based binders are not a synthesized delivery system and therefore all natural.
-These carbons protect and drive the supplement because it is attached to the delivery system.
+These carbons protect and drive the nutrients because it is attached to the delivery system.